Monday, October 28, 2024

 How many non-profit charitable organizations are funded is something I have thought about for a long time.
 How effective can their strategies possibly be?
 Especially when there is so much overlap in many of the organizations.
 I have long directed my small bore charitable giving to birding and the environmental organizations that hew to my interests.
 Any donation I make will always bring a volley of new mailings from other organizations requesting money and sending swag.
 There is the swag that is small enough to be included in the envelope; cute greeting cards, Christmas cards, carry bags that allow us to avoid the ubiquitous single use plastic bags.
 Some offer swag that you select by checking a box; an umbrella, a shoulder bag, a stuffed animal are things that come immediately to mind.
 They are sent separately and arrive about six weeks later.
 This kind of swag you can also select not to receive.

 When I was young and learning how to donate money for causes that I cared about, I did not understand the process of donating.
 It seemed that as soon as my donation left the post office, my mailbox would fill with donation requests from organizations that I had never even heard of, some related to my original donation and others completely unrelated.
 In those days I didn't understand that these organizations cooperated with one another and sold the names and addresses of their donors.
 These were pre-internet days.
-I think of it as snail mail data collection; and yes, this was a long time ago, but it is still how it is done.
+I think of it as snail mail data collection; and yes, this was a long time ago, but this is still how it's done.

 If I make even just the smallest donation to any organization, my mailbox becomes flooded with new donation requests.
 Often these are from the same organization requesting more money, presumably because my first donation was not large enough.
 Everything is always a crisis and the crises never improve.
 Birds continue to smash into lighted and reflecting windows.
 New suburbs continue to be built on grasslands.
 Pesticides continue to kill honeybees, butterflies and other insects.
 Invasive species continue to multiple in our waterways.
 Whales continue to die tangled in fishing nets and from being struck by ships.
 Not only does the donation strategy seem wasteful and ineffective, the organizations seem ineffective.
 I wonder if organizations consider that most people might not want to receive all of this unwanted clutter, over and over again, for crises that never improve.